Government of Bihar

 Like other states in India, the head of state of Bihar is the Governor, appointed by the President of India on the advice of the central government.
 The head of state is largely ceremonial.
 The Chief Minister is the head of government and is vested with most of the executive powers.
-Patna is the capital of Bihar.
+Patna is the capital of Bihar hence, it serves as the headquarter for almost all the departments.

 The Patna High Court, located in Patna, has jurisdiction over the whole state.
 The present legislative structure of Bihar is bicameral.
 The Legislative houses are the Bihar Vidhan Sabha (Bihar Legislative Assembly) and Bihar Vidhan Parishad (Bihar Legislative Council).
 Their normal term is five years, unless dissolved earlier.

 Executive

 Governor

 The Governors of the states of India have similar powers and functions at the state level as those of the President of India at Union level.
 Governors exist in the states while lieutenant governors or administrator exist in union territories.
 According to the Constitution of India, the Governor is a state's head, but de facto executive authority rests with the chief minister.
 The governor acts as the nominal head whereas the real power lies with the Chief ministers of the states and his/her councils of ministers.
 The Governor of a State is appointed by the President of India.
 The factors based on which the President evaluates the candidates is not mentioned in the Constitution.
 In his ex-officio capacity, the Governor of Bihar is Chancellor of the universities of Bihar (at present 12) as per the Acts of the Universities.